-In this walkthrough, I will show how to install and test the pi-hole on Ubuntu and more specifically, Ubuntu Server.
+In this walkthrough, I will walkthrough how to install and test the pi-hole on Ubuntu and more specifically, Ubuntu Server.
+These same instructions may work on Ubuntu Desktop, but I strongly suggest Server.
 Why Ubuntu instead of a Raspberry Pi?
 I love Raspberry Pis and I probably own at least 10 of them.
 But sometimes I want to perform DNS blocking/blackholing and I either a) don’t have a Raspberry Pi in an environment or b) I have a virtual environment where I can add some robustness to the solution.
 At the time of this writing, I should mention that pi-hole is currently *not* supported on Ubuntu 18.04 LTS.
 Instead, the project officially supports 16.04 LTS.
 So why install it on 18.04?
 Ubuntu 16.04 LTS will only receive updates/support until April 2021 unless you purchase extended security maintenance (ESM).
 I install systems with the intention to not make significant changes to them for some time and the end of life for 16.04 is less than that window of time. 😉

 24July2018 – Originally posted